 The Mary Kirkland Center for Lupus Care provides comprehensive medical care to people with lupus and antiphospholipid syndrome.
-Through the Lupus Center, HSS rheumatologists Doruk Erkan, MD, and Kyriakos Kirou, MD, the Center’s Clinical Co-Directors, and six additional faculty-level rheumatologists, work closely with HSS fellows, nurses, social workers, and physical therapists to provide innovative, comprehensive care to patients with lupus, including 600 adult and child clinic visits per year to people who might not otherwise have access to world-class rheumatological care.
+Through the Lupus Center, HSS rheumatologists Doruk Erkan, MD, and Kyriakos Kirou, MD, the Center’s Clinical Co-Directors, and six additional faculty-level rheumatologists, work closely with HSS fellows, nurses, social workers, and physical therapists to provide innovative, comprehensive care to patients with lupus, including adult and child clinic for people who might not otherwise have access to world-class rheumatological care.

 When patients first arrive at the Mary Kirkland Center, they immediately become a member of the HSS family.
 Pretima Persad, MPH, is the manager of the Center, and knows each patient personally.
 Along with the Mary Kirkland Center Nurse Coordinator Monica Richey, NP, Ms. Persad performs every intake interview and speaks to patients at most follow-up visits.
 Ms. Persad explains that it is the philosophy of the Center to “always maintain a prolonged relationship with patients.
 For this reason, patients appreciate the services and continuity of care that we provide.”